 The Assessment should take account of any particular psychological or emotional impact of experiences as an unaccompanied or trafficked child, and any consequent need for psychological or mental health support to help the child deal with them.

-Care of Unaccompanied and Trafficked Children: Statutory Guidance for Local Authorities on the Care of Unaccompanied Asylum Seeking and Trafficked Children (2014) provides that where the age of a person is uncertain and there are reasons to believe that they are a child, they are presumed to be a child in order to receive immediate access to assistance, support and protection in accordance with Article 10(3) of the European Convention on action Against Trafficking in Human Beings.
+Care of unaccompanied and migrant children and child victims of modern slavery – statutory guidance for local authorities (2017) provides that where the age of a person is uncertain and there are reasons to believe that they are a child, they are presumed to be a child in order to receive immediate access to assistance, support and protection in accordance with section 51 of the Modern Slavery Act 2015.
 Age assessments should only be carried out where there is significant reason to doubt that the claimant is a child.
 Age assessments should not be a routine part of a local authority's assessment of unaccompanied or trafficked children.
 Where age assessments are conducted, they must be Merton Compliant.

 With advice from their lawyers, trafficked children may apply to The UK Visas and Immigration for asylum or humanitarian protection.
 This is because they often face a high level of risk of harm if they are forced to return to their country of origin.
 If UKBA identify Trafficked children then referral to social care may result in children being considered unaccompanied asylum seeking children under section 20 children act (legally they are seeking refugee status) and the children are then under the same statutory regulations as children in care.